Chunjee/car-buying/docs/oilchanges.md

 **Ideally, oil should be checked at least once a week, even more often when you are first getting to know a vehicle.**

-Stick to the oil capacity and weight the manual or manufacturer calls for.
-Do not use heavier weight oil.
+Generally stick to the oil capacity and weight the manufacturer specifies.
+If they call for a thin oil like 0W-20; [You can use a heavier weight oil for noise reduction and reliability.](https://youtu.be/Nh9DEeDjBYU?t=129)

 If at all possible, replace the oil filter at every oil change.
 If the right filter is not available at time of change, ensure the next oil change is on time or early.